Schedule a FREE home water test with a Culligan Water expert today!

 Tampa Bay Water and its member utilities are actively participating in EPA's UCMR 5 study, focusing on PFAS concentrations in treated drinking water.
 This collaboration aids EPA in setting PFAS regulations, with testing commencing in July 2023 for Tampa Bay Water and its members, and January 2023 for the City of Tampa.

 The results of the testing are presented by the delivery point sampled, its member utility served and the six PFAS which the EPA has set a proposed Maximum Contaminant Level of 4 ppt.
-The first quarter’s results are as follows:
+The quarters of the results, July 2023, October 2023, and January 2024 can be found here.
+You can use tools such as XConvert to take the number and see it as ppb.
+Notice that not all chemical types are listed here or in the study.

 For reference, a part per trillion (ppt) is roughly equivalent to a single drop of water in 20 Olympic-sized swimming pools or one second in 32,000 years.
 These updated interim Health Advisory Levels are below the detection capabilities of current laboratory testing technology.
 They serve as interim guidance until formal regulations or Maximum Contaminant Levels are established.